krasimir/techy/docs/index.md

 ## How it works

 First, Techy checks the current selected theme.
 It then converts your Markdown file to HTML.
 Gets the layout from the `tpl` directory and replaces `&lt;% get('content') %>` with your content.
 It also executes the expressions in the code.
 They work on both places - Markdown or HTML.
-Like for example, `&lt;% get('paths').root %>` in the `basic.html` is replaced with an emptry string.
+Like for example, `&lt;% get('paths').root %>` in the `basic.html` is replaced with an empty string.
 That's because `page.md` is located in the root of the project.
-If it is a file in nested folder then the path will be set properly.
+If it is a file in nesting folder then the path will be set properly.

 <div class="how-it-works-img"></div>